 A wine cooler needs some space around it.
 The reason is the ventilation system that blows warm air out of the device.
-If this warm air can’t escape, it will be harder for the system to keep the fridge’s interior cool.
-Eventually, it won’t be able to do so anymore.
+If this warm air cannot escape, it will be harder for the system to keep the fridge’s interior cool.
+Eventually, it will not be able to do so anymore.

 How to Fix It